intel/acat/README.md

 ACAT is distributed under the Apache License, Version 2.0.

 ##Who It's For
 ACAT is useful for Microsoft Windows developers who are interested in developing assistive technologies to people with ALS or similar disabilities.
-Also for researchers who are working on new user interfaces, new sensing modalities or word prediction and wanting to explore these innovations in the this community.
+Also for researchers who are working on new user interfaces, new sensing modalities or word prediction and wanting to explore these innovations in this community.